Ultimate Scion tC Turbo Kit Guide

-Our comment: This kit from FASTWAYRACER is by far the cheapest in our list, but it well and truly falls into the ‘Chinese turbo kit’ category.
+Our comment: This kit from FASTWAYRACER is one of the best deals and by far the cheapest in our list, but it well and truly falls into the ‘Chinese turbo kit’ category.

-We wouldn’t recommend running this kit, but we did want to provide an alternative option for those desperate to turbocharge your Scion tC on a thin budget.
+We wouldn’t recommend running this kit, but we did want to provide an alternative option for those desperate and on a constant search to turbocharge their Scion tC on a thin budget.

 FASTWAYRACER admits that it’s a universal piping kit provided here, so you’ll need to prepare for some drastic modification.

 Unless you’re incredibly talented in the fabrication department, we can see this being an expensive mistake, but there’s a crazy amount of kit provided here for the price.
 It’s just a shame that it’s not likely to be worth the effort.